Aowal052/IndexHRMS-API/IndexHRMSApi/readme.md

 #Setup Procedure: Need to restore the attach DB or run migration command to generate DB

-#Change appsettings (VehicleTrackingApi) Data Source to local server name, as well as user id & password
+#Change appsettings (IndexHRMSApi) Data Source to local server name, as well as user id & password

 #Need to register a user and login